 Do facial steamers work?

 When it comes to professional facials, Fedotova compares steaming the skin to putting gas into your car in order to drive it.
-In short, yes, facial steaming works—and if you’re planning on doing any other at-home treatment, whether it’s extracting blackheads or putting on a detoxing face mask, it's an essential step for prepping the skin to ensure these treatments are most effective.
+In short, yes, facial steaming works—and if you’re planning on doing any other at-home treatment, whether it’s extracting blackheads or putting on a purifying face mask, it's an essential step for prepping the skin to ensure these treatments are most effective.
 “In addition to hydrating the skin, steaming helps prepare it for any purifying treatments—it softens sebum, softens the epidermis, and preps it for vacuuming, extractions, and exfoliation,” she says.

 Are facial steamers good for acne?